ga-wdi-boston/git-basics-practice/README.md

 ### Learn Git Branching

-We'll focus on visualizing git commands, especially branching, by working on [Learn Git Branching](http://pcottle.github.io/learnGitBranching/) in this tutorial.
+We'll focus on visualizing Git commands, especially branching, by working on [Learn Git Branching](http://pcottle.github.io/learnGitBranching/) in this tutorial.
 Complete all of the exercises in the following sequences: